yuandrian/dynamic_selector/README.md

-To check this work you need only paste all files in one folder and use it in any source code editor.
+To check this work you need only download files from github repository and paste all files in one folder and use it in any source code editor.
+(VS Code, Sublime, Atom).